Kashomon/vimporter/README.md

 Opening `requirements.vim.txt` in Vim and running `:Vimporter import` clones the plugins' autoload directories and renames them appropriately.

+So, for the example plugin, these libraries would be copied as:

 Note: I've used YAML here for the format.

 ## Analysis

 * Makes it easier to copy-and-paste plugin code
-* Can't really do interesting dependency analysis: would need to copy the wole plugins.
+* Can't really do interesting dependency analysis: would need to copy the whole plugins.